A child’s first phone FAQ

 It is a legal requirement for the Parents or Guardians of the child to make sure the child is safe, and can do no harm to others with their mobile phone.
 This can be done by providing a controlled and monitored ParentShield SIM card.

 With a ParentShield SIM it is perfectly safe ( and normal ) for an 8 year old to have a mobile phone.
+In our experience, the earlier a child learns safe and responsible mobile phone use the better.

 No. All calls from a ParentShield phone to the Childline number are never recorded, and don’t appear in the portal call list in any way.
 They also cannot be blocked by the SIM controls.